-Diabetes can also cause other oral problems, including:
+Diabetes can also cause other oral problems.
+These include:

 Thrush.
-Thrush, a fungal infection of the mouth, happens more often in people with diabetes because of high glucose (sugar) levels in the saliva.
-Fungus thrives on glucose.
+Thrush is a fungal infection of the mouth.
+It happens more often in people with diabetes because of high blood sugar in the saliva.
+Fungus thrives on sugar.

 Dry mouth.
-Dry mouth (often a symptom of undetected diabetes) means the mouth does not have enough saliva to keep itself wet.
-Saliva is necessary to help digest food, and prevent infection and tooth decay by controlling bacteria and fungi.
-Dry mouth can make tasting, chewing, and swallowing food difficult, and can impede speech.
-In addition, dry mouth can cause mouth infections and tooth decay.
+Dry mouth is often a symptom of undetected diabetes.
+It means the mouth doesn't have enough saliva to keep itself wet.
+Saliva helps digest food.
+It also helps prevent infection and tooth decay by controlling bacteria and fungi.
+Dry mouth can make tasting, chewing, and swallowing food difficult.
+It can also affect how you speak and cause mouth infections and tooth decay.

 Always talk with your healthcare provider for a diagnosis.